Procrastination and Motivation Counselling in Halifax

 ● Poor time management skills

-What are the signs of procrastination?
+What are the signs of excessive procrastination?

 ● Long, incomplete “to-do” lists